suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/14-azure-openai-content-filters.md

 2. Click **Next** twice and on the **Review + submit**, click on **Create**.

+   >Azure OpenAI resources are constrained by regional quotas.
+The listed regions include default quota for the model type(s) used in this exercise.
+Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a subscription with other users.
+In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 ### Task 2: Deploy a model